Dean Street station

 The Dean Street station was a New York City Subway station on the BMT Franklin Avenue Line.
-Located on Dean Street west of Franklin Avenue in the Bedford-Stuyvesant neighborhood of Brooklyn, it was serviced by the Franklin Avenue Shuttle.
+Located on Dean Street west of Franklin Avenue in the Crown Heights neighborhood of Brooklyn, it was serviced by the Franklin Avenue Shuttle.
 The Dean Street station opened and closed twice in its history, though the line it served continues in operation.

 History

 The Kings County Elevated Railway was connected to the Brighton Beach Line in 1896 by means of a ramp and short elevated line from a point south of the latter railroad's terminal at Atlantic and Franklin Avenues in Brooklyn.
 The local property owners were promised a station on the elevated structure near the old Bedford Terminal, and one was established by 1897 at Dean Street, nearly adjacent to the former terminal, which was closed.
 The station was not well patronized and the elevated company closed it c.
 1899.
 An uproar ensued, including appeals to the State Railroad Commission.
 By November 1899, one John Costello of Brooklyn had filed a complaint with the New York State Board of Railroad Commissioners.
-On October 28, 1901, Dean Street was opened for the second time.

-The station continued to be poorly patronized, as it was only a few hundred feet from the Franklin Avenue station, which was located at the busy intersection of Fulton Street and Franklin Avenue.
+On October 28, 1901, Dean Street was opened for the second time.The station continued to be poorly patronized, as it was only a few hundred feet from the Franklin Avenue station, which was located at the busy intersection of Fulton Street and Franklin Avenue.
 Nevertheless, Dean Street was upgraded to handle six-car subway trains with the rest of the Franklin Avenue Line in 1924.

 However, through the 1970s and 1980s, the Dean Street station deteriorated, along with other stations on the line.
 In 1985, the station had only 133 paying daily riders (i.e., not counting farebeaters) on a typical weekday, making it one of the least used stations in the system.
 In 1995, the New York City Transit Authority closed the station permanently as part of service cuts.
 The TA cited low patronage (the lowest on the subway system), its decrepit condition, and its close proximity to Franklin Avenue station.
 At the time of its closing, Dean Street and Franklin Avenue were the two closest stations on the system, located just three blocks from each other at their closest points.
 It was charged that many who used Dean Street station jumped over the turnstiles, a major problem at the time, lowering the passenger count even further.